 The bronchodilation following inhalation of ATROVENT (ipratropium bromide) is primarily local and site specific to the lung and not systemic in nature.

 Preclinical and clinical evidence suggest no deleterious effect of ATROVENT (ipratropium bromide) on airway mucous secretion, mucociliary clearance or gas exchange.

-Clinical trials: In controlled 85 - 90 day studies in patients with bronchospasm associated with chronic obstructive pulmonary disease (chronic bronchitis and emphysema) significant improvements in pulmonary function occurred within 15 minutes, reached a peak in 1-2 hours, and persisted up to 4 - 6 hours.
+In controlled 90 day studies in patients with bronchospasm associated with chronic obstructive pulmonary disease (chronic bronchitis and emphysema) significant improvements in pulmonary function occurred within 15 minutes, reached a peak in 1-2 hours, and persisted for up to 4 - 6 hours.

 Pharmacokinetics: Absorption: The therapeutic effect of ATROVENT is produced by a local action in the airways.
 Time courses of bronchodilation and systemic pharmacokinetics do not run in parallel.